At a Distance

 - You will need a barcode number for the following University Libraries' services:

 - Get a CarolinaCard by visiting the CarolinaCard office.
+You can upload a photo.

 - Students who don’t come to campus for classes can get a barcoded library card from Distributed Learning Support Services.
 Order your USC Library ID.